futurepaul/bdk-cli-tutorial/README.md

 That's a P2PK output with the public key inside the parenthesis.
 Armed with this knowledge, and of course a private key to sign the transaction, we know how to create a transaction to spend the funds at this output.

-Of course these days wallets are a whole lot fancier than just a bag of random pubkeys, and that's what descriptors help describe.
+Of course it would be nice to build a wallet that's more than just a bag of random pubkeys.
+A typical modern wallet uses an xpub for deterministically generating new addresses, all of which can be spent by a single private key — as long as you know the "derivation path" for how the addresses were derived.
+Descriptors can help describe this derivation path in a cross-wallet compatible way.

+Without storing a descriptor about how a wallet derives addresses you end up with the mess over at [walletsrecovery.org](https://walletsrecovery.org/)!
+Hopefully storing a wallet descriptor in addition to your private key will become common practice, especially for fancier setups like multisig.

 I'm a pretty visual person so let's break this language down visually.
 Here's a sample descriptor exported from a Coldcard: